Anshuman-Dhillon/CHIP-8-Interpreter/README.md

 }
 ```

-Memory to Display Mapping:
+###Memory to Display Mapping:###

-Each sprite row is stored as a single byte in memory
+- Each sprite row is stored as a single byte in memory
-Bit 7 (leftmost) represents the first pixel
+- Bit 7 (leftmost) represents the first pixel
-Bit 0 (rightmost) represents the eighth pixel
+- Bit 0 (rightmost) represents the eighth pixel
-Sprites wrap around screen edges automatically
+- Sprites wrap around screen edges automatically

-Collision Detection:
 The VF register is set to 1 when any "on" pixel in the sprite overlaps with an already "on" pixel in the display buffer.
 This happens before the XOR operation, so games can detect when sprites would collide and react accordingly.

 </details>

 ### Audio Implementation